 Frank was tiny when he showed unusual gifts for singing the blues and playing the piano.
 Neither of his parents were musical but the family of nine did own a piano that had been left at the house by an aunt.
 The story goes ‘Sugar Chile’, who was the youngest of the seven children, would climb up onto the piano bench and taught himself to play what he heard on the radio.

-At the age of 3 he won an under 18s talent contest – you can imagine everyone’s eyes popping out of their head when a toddler was sat down at the piano and began to sing and play the blues.
+At just three-years-old, he won an under 18s talent contest — you can imagine everyone’s eyes popping out of their head when a toddler sat down at the piano and began to sing and play the blues.
 Naturally, he was in great demand to record and perform.

 M-G-M offered Frank’s father a seven-year contract but turned for he turned it down.
 The same year No Leave, No Love was released, Frank played ‘Caldonia’ for President Harry S. Truman at the White House.
 He famously shouted out, “How’m I Doin’, Mr President?”, which became his catchphrase.

 By 1950, he was touring with Count Basie and appeared on television and in a short film Sugar Chile’ Robinson, Billie Holiday, Count Basie and His Sextet.
 The following year he played in the Enland, appearing at the London Palladium.

 Sugar Chile was a sensation everywhere he went, but in 1952 he gave it all up.
 He later said he felt pulled in a diffrent direction:

 “I wanted to go to school… I wanted some school background in me and I asked my Dad if I could stop, and I went to school because I honestly wanted my college diploma.”